 - Flavorings - Vanilla extract, Cinnamon and Salt

-- Chocolate chips – Stir in bitter sweet or milk chocolate chips into the batter.
+- Chocolate chips – Stir in bitter sweet or milk chocolate chips.

 - Use Peanut butter instead.